wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 }
 ```

-This should look familiar if you read the previous guide, as it's almost identical `getSessionToken()`, only difference is there is no `forceFetch` option because it's simply not needed.
+This should look familiar if you read the previous section, as it's almost identical `getSessionToken()`, only difference is there is no `forceFetch` option because it's simply not needed.

 ```javascript
 let tokenSetter;